kaleido-io/PET-atomic-settlements/atomic-settlement.md

 To support this scenario:

-- The Escrow contract must allow a partially setup trade to be canceled, but only by the party who have so far made commitments.
+- The Escrow contract must allow a partially setup trade to be canceled, but only by the trade participants as designated by the list of Operations.

 ### Failure case #2 - a malicious party attempting to initialize with invalid Operations